0x2b3bfa0/python-duckencode/README.md

 ---

-You may need to change a file on the arduino folder
+You may need to edit the `USBAPI.h` file to make public the `sendReport()`function. `USBAPI.h` shoudld be here:

+    {ARDUINO}/hardware/arduino/cores/arduino/USBAPI.h

+where `{ARDUINO}` represents the directory into which the Arduino IDE and supporting files have been installed.
+This may be `/usr/local/arduino` or `/usr/share/arduino` or one of many other possible choices depending on your operating system.

-This may be /usr/share/arduino/hardware/arduino/cores/arduino/USBAPI.h or similar If you installed the board stuff from the manager then it will be under your sketches directory as hardware/arduino/cores/arduino/USBAPI.h
+If you've installed the board stuff from the boards manager, it will be under your sketches directory:

+    {SKETCHES}/hardware/arduino/cores/arduino/USBAPI.h

-Open that file and find
+Open that file with your favorite text editor and find:

     private:
         KeyMap* _keyMap;